16 Things You Didn’t Know About Meghan Markle

 She’s been mom-shamed

 The critics have never gone easy on Meghan, even when she became a Duchess and official member of the royal family.
 While she was applauded at the Lion King premiere for her real-life post-baby body—”Meghan looks like a woman who gave birth two months ago, and not only embraces her post-pregnancy body, but also loves it too,” one admirer wrote on Twitter—she was also cruelly attacked for how she was spotting holding baby Archie at a polo match.
 Critics said the baby was in an awkward position and even that she “looks like she’s about to drop him.”
 But, as a pediatrician told Today, there isn’t actually anything wrong with how she was holding him.
-Find out why Prince Harry and Meghan Markle’s son Archie didn’t get a royal title.
+On her podcast, Archetypes, Meghan shared her thoughts on motherhood and the criticism she’s received around it.

 FADEL SENNA/Getty Images